 - Apply the changes.

 Below we have listed all the known (as of publication) Fortnite server regions.
 Fortnite is constantly adding server capacity as the game’s player base is not reducing but holding steady and even increasing slightly in last few months.

-Fortnite Server Regions
+Fortnite Server Regions (updated for 2020)

 We will be updating this list if Epic decides to and or remove any AWS regions.
 We will also update if Epic move to another cloud provider.